SpaceG/spaceg.github.io/_posts/2015-04-12-nginx-set-up-mac-local-web-server.markdown

 <code>git pull origin master  </code>

+Or if you you go with sudo, then type :

+<code> sudo git pull origin master </code>

 In case you have changes in the directory (/usr/local/Library), the git pull will throw an error.
 In that case, you'll have to fetch the master branch and set it forcibly as master: